taplytics/taplytics-ios-sdk/README.md

 # Taplytics iOS SDK

-_Description: Taplytics is a native mobile A/B testing platform that allows you to create new tests and push them live without any code updates!
+_Description: Taplytics is a native mobile A/B testing platform that allows you to create new tests and push them live without any code changes!
 Supports iOS 6-8_

 ## Project Setup